jjmatthews/redis/timeseries.rst

 Implementation is almost equivalent to zsets.
 The only caveat is the switching between scores(times) and members(values) in the hash table.
 Small difference, but an important one.
+The implementation is of a unique sorted associative container and uses uses two data structures to hold times and values in order to obtain O(log(N)) on INSERT and REMOVE operations and O(1) on RETRIEVAL via times.

 TLEN